collective live+work spaces

 Bedrooms

-Flooring will be seagrass, decorative in plus, some may retain floorboards.
+Flooring will be seagrass, decorative in prime and premium.
 For improved acoustic damping walls will use 2x plasterboard plus wood fibre insultation, but not decoupled.
-Some rooms will gain wall insulation with woodfibre board simply painted over.

 Bathrooms

-Ensuites will have a sliding door, generally 80cm deep.
-Sink in front of the door, with shower and toilet to left and right in plus, but in standard .
+Ensuites will use a sliding door minimising obstruction from a standard door.
+Sink in front of the door, with shower and toilet to left and right.
+1m deep, larger in prime units.

-All WCs will be equipped with a bidet nozzle/douche.
-Waste pipes will be external avoiding noise, but visible (possible to disguise with climbing plants).
-Each pair of rooms will have a low profile 60–80L hot water tank (suitable for 2 short showers) mounted in the hallway, boosted with instant heating elements, providing instant hot water plus coverage in case someone uses all the tank.
+WCs will be equipped with a bidet nozzle/douche.
+Rooms will be grouped to share a water tank, boosted (as an upgrade) with instant heating elements, providing instant hot water plus coverage in case someone uses all the tank.
+Room allocations will be made to maximise use.

 Ambient environment

-The kitchen, main workspace and lounge with small speakers on a proper audio system (not silly home assistants), allowing lively gatherings across the ground floor with the lounge quiet, or vice-versa.
-A film could be being screened or lively game take place in the lounge and one would still able to work or read quietly in the library or workspace.
+The lounge will have small surround speakers and a subwoofer on a proper audio system (not silly home assistant speakers), allowing lively gatherings across the ground floor and onto the patio.
+A film could be being screened or lively game take place in the lounge and one would still able to work in the focus space or read quietly in the library.

 Tech

 A professional system with multiple WiFi hotspots running on a dedicated power-over-ethernet backbone, using low power to reduce interference (and electrosmog).
 You'll be able to seamlessly roam around without loosing a connection or dropping a videocall.
-Somebody streaming video won't impact workspace bandwidth, plus the at-desk USB-C power will include an ethernet connection thus in most cases laptop users will be on a seamless wired connection.
+Somebody streaming video won't impact workspace bandwidth, plus the at-desk USB-C power will include an ethernet connection thus in most cases laptop users will be on a seamless wired connection without even being aware.

-We prefer local face to face interaction and as such activities and outings will be planned and written up on boards, however we shall also use an app to ensure everyone gets last-minute gathering and household notifications.
+We prefer local face to face interaction and as such activities and outings will be planned and written up on boards, however we shall also use a chat app to ensure everyone gets last-minute gathering and household notifications.

 Heating and cooling